500.400 REASONABLE ACCOMMODATION POLICY

 Reasonable accommodation: A modification or adjustment to a job, work environment, policies, practices, or procedures that enables a qualified individual with a disability perform a position's essential functions, and/or enjoy equal employment opportunity.

 Individual with a disability: For purposes of accommodation, an individual with a disability is one who has a sensory, mental, or physical impairment that has a substantially limiting effect upon the individual's ability to perform their job, the individual's ability to apply or be considered for a job, or the individual's access to equal benefits, privileges, or terms or conditions of employment.
-An employee or applicant can show that they have such an impairment if it is medically cognizable or diagnosable, or they have a history or record of such an impairment.
+An employee or applicant can show that they have such an impairment if it is medically cognizable or diagnosable, or they have a history, or record of such an impairment or a person who is perceived by others as having such an impairment.

 Qualified individual with a disability: An individual with a disability who meets the skill, experience, education, and other job-related requirements of the position held or desired, and who, with or without reasonable accommodation, can perform the essential functions of the job.